openthread/ot-docs/site/en/codelabs/openthread-apis/index.lab.md

 #include <openthread/dataset_ftd.h>
 ```

-**ACTION: Add function declaration for setting the network configuration**
+**ACTION: Add function declaration for setting the network configuration.**

 Add this declaration to `main.c`, after the header includes and before any `#if`
 statements.
 This function will be defined after the main application function.